This post may contain affiliate links. Please read our disclosure policy.

 My sister, Jenny, called me a few days ago and told me that she had been craving a dessert and there was nothing sweet in her house, so she melted a few chocolate chips and poured them over blueberries.

 When she couldn’t stop talking about this new treat, I decided I’d better try it right away.
-She was right, oh so very right.
+Let me tell you, she was right.
+Oh, so very right.
+Who knew that chocolate-covered blueberries would be even more tempting than the ever-popular chocolate covered strawberries?

 Want to save this recipe?